 I wanted to write the form field from the perspective of Pretty Nice Flowers's desired clientele.
 The brand of the flower shop is quirky and fun--much like the customers who shop there.
 The form field did not reflect this brand tone.

-The customer can write the recipient a quick note OR the customer can check the checkbox if they don’t feel a note is necessary with their purchase.
+The customer can write the recipient a quick note OR the customer can check the checkbox "Note not needed" if they don’t feel a note is necessary with their purchase.

-The customer can simply sign off on the flowers with their name OR the customer can check the checkbox to remain anonymous if they don’t feel like giving up their identity for whatever reason.
+The customer can simply sign off on the flowers with their name OR the customer can check the checkbox "Remain Anonymous" if they don’t feel like sharing their identity for whatever reason.

-Sometimes the signing-off part of giving flowers as a gift is either an oversight or people want to send flowers anonymously, and in that case, should have the option to do so.
-If the sender checks the remain anonymous box at least this way the recipient will also be notified that the sender chose to remain a mystery.
+Sometimes, the signing-off part of giving flowers as a gift is either an oversight or people want to send flowers anonymously.
+In that case, they should have the option to do so.
+If the sender checks the "remain anonymous" box at least this way the recipient will also be notified that the sender chose to remain a mystery.
 Maybe the flowers are for a surprise party or a secret crush!
 Whatever the reason it is nice to give the customer options.

-I included asterisk's beside the “Recipient Note” and “Your Signature” to make it known that selecting an option, whether it be writing a note or not, has to be decided before proceeding to place the order.
-I chose the asterisk because it is a common typographical symbol that users are used to seeing and knowing that it means a required field.
+I included asterisk's beside the “Recipient note” and “Your signature” to indicate that selecting an option- whether it be writing a note or not- is required to be filled out before proceeding to place the order.

-I chose to make the new form field font green to match the logo and bring attention to the required form field but I also made sure that I checked it with a colour contrast checker so it would still be in accordance with WCAG.
+I chose to make the new form field font green to match the logo and bring attention to the required parts of the form field.
+I ensured I checked the colour with a contrast checker so it would still be in accordance with WCAG.